vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 <a href="https://docs.vespa.ai/en/attributes.html#paged-attributes">paged
 attribute option</a> enables phased retrieval and ranking close to the data.
 First, one can use the compact in-memory binary code for the coarse level search to efficiently find a limited number of candidates.
-Then, the pruned number of candidates from the coarse search can be re-scored and re-ranked using a more advanced scoring function using the original document and query representation.
+Then, the pruned candidates from the coarse search can be re-scored and re-ranked using a more advanced scoring function using the original document and query representation.
 Once a document is retrieved and exposed to the ranking phases, one can also use more